 - the simple, arithmetic average over the time period sampled,

 - the geometric mean using the 95% cut-off, and

-The last index calculation method examined was the AUC; values resulting from this method were equal (1000.0).
-The AUC method is not sensitive to differences in annual sampling effort that may result in additional days with zero catches.
+The AUC method was determined to be the most appropriate for the survey, as is not sensitive to differences in annual sampling effort that may result in additional days with zero catches.
 More importantly, the index can easily accommodate variations in daily recruitment patterns that may be environmentally driven and vary from year to year.